bluesillybeard/Pinc/readme.md

 ## Planned backends / platforms in the VERY FAR future
 None of these are going to be implemented any time soon - if ever.
 - Playstation 4/5
-- Xbox (Low Priority)
+- Xbox
-    - It's basically just Windows, should be pretty easy actually
+    - It's basically just Windows (I think), should be pretty easy actually
-- Nintendo switch (Low Priority)
+- Nintendo switch
     - There seems to be a lack of info on how this could be done.
 - N64 would be funny
 - Playstation would also be funny
-- DOS
+- Microsoft DOS
+    - an msdos backend doesn't even make sense, as I don't think it has a universal way to draw pixels on the screen
 - terminal text output
     - haha ascii art go BRRR